tomchen-ctj/tomchen-ctj/README.md

 ## 🗓️ Todolist

-Dec.
-2021

-I cancelled my plan of reading papers about self-supervised learning in videos due to lack of gpus and fierce competition.
-(I will still follow hot ones :P)

-I should concern more on efficient spatio-temporal feature learner & multi-modality learning in videos.
-(Read CLIP, Prompt)
+Jan.
+2022

+Happy new year!

-- [ ] Finish papers about video in ICCV 2021
+- [ ] Finish papers about video in ICCV & CVPR 2021
-- [ ] Multimodal learning from videos(ActionCLIP, etc..)
-- [ ] Efficient spatio-temporal feature learner
+- [ ] Efficient action recognition
-- [ ] Patent